huseyinbozova/concordium-testnet4-scripts/README.md

 1. For all four challenge-ot4-t* scripts you'll need the list of receivers.

-Receive will be picked randomly for each transaction.
+Receiver for each transaction will be picked randomly.

 ```shell
 concordium-client account list > accounts-list.txt